Bhagavad Gita Chapter 3 Verse 36 Meaning

 What is the main idea of Bhagavad Gita 3.36?

-Arjuna said, "But what compels man to commit sin, even against his wishes, O Varshneya (Krishna), as if constrained by force?".
-This verse emphasizes action with clarity and purpose.
+Arjuna said, "But what compels man to commit sin, even against his wishes, O Varshneya (Krishna), as if constrained by force?"
+The teaching here extends the chapter's central concern with duty.
+Classical commentators have noted how this verse bridges philosophical understanding with practical...

 How can I apply Bhagavad Gita 3.36 in daily life?